Derojuu/BarberHub/README.md

 5. Open a pull request with a clear description of the change.

 If you're adding or changing the Prisma schema, please include migration files or document how to apply changes locally.

-## License

-This project is provided under the MIT license.
-See `LICENSE` for details (if you want me to add a LICENSE file I can add an MIT license file for you).

----

-If you'd like, I can also:

-- Add a small backfill script to compute `pointsBalance` from existing approved `Points` rows.
-- Add automated tests for the admin approval and coupon purchase flows.
-- Add a sample `.env.example` file (without secrets) to the repo.

-If you want any of those, tell me which and I'll add them next.